 28' 9'' x 25' 0'' (8.76m x 7.61m) Approximate floor measurement - restricted head room to part.

 No permanent staircase in situ from the 1st floor hall - This loft area offers great potential to re-instate as living space (We have been informed that this 2nd floor was previously utilised as living area before the premises was converted into a bank in the early 20th Century).
-Our client is in the process of submitting a planning application to re-instate this area as part of a spacious duplex apartment (potential 3 bedrooms, 1 en-suite with a separate bathroom).
+Our client intends to include this area as part of the planning application to re-instate as part of a spacious duplex apartment (potential 3 bedrooms, 1 en-suite with a separate bathroom).

 31' 0'' x 20' 0'' (9.44m x 6.09m)

 Yard area with the potential parking space, rear gate opening to Cambrian Street.

 We have been verbally informed by the Local Rating Authority that the current Rateable Value of the property is £8900.
 The UBR for 2017/2018 is 46.6p.
 Interested parties are advised to make their own enquiries with the Local Authority for verification purposes.